kfcampbell/kfcampbell.github.io/_posts/2020-06-01-go-for-csharp-people-part-one.markdown

 This can lead to some weird issues [like this one](https://github.com/github/hub/issues/2517#issuecomment-615531677), in which parts of an application are consumed as a library by other applications.

-Similar to Nuget packages (and unlike Node modules), modules are cached at a user level and not at a repository level.
+Similar to Nuget packages (and unlike Node modules), modules are cached at a user level and not at a repository level (unless you've enabled vendoring, but that's a topic for another time).
 Somewhat like a `Nuget.config` file, module dependencies are declared in a `go.mod` file in the project's root.
 The syntax for this file is as follows:

 ```go
 module github.com/github/go-sample-service